 However, it is a non-trivial task to develop a federated coordinate descent scheme for three challenges.
-First, how to collaboratively perform a coordinate descent algorithm between cloud servers and local agents, while ensuring that local private training data would not share with other parties.
-Second, since the learned parameters (such as parameters of the regression model) are vital and valuable assets belonging to local agents, they are reluctant to leak model parameters to any third parties except local data owners.
-Thus, how to prevent cloud server(s) from stealing actual model parameters in the learning process is another major challenge.
-Third, we should ensure that the learned global models under multiparty scenarios are not affected by security mechanisms (e.g., encryption algorithms, noise perturbations, etc.); namely, they can achieve performance as accurately as centralized training approaches.
+The first challenge is how to ensure that local private information wouldn't be leaked to other parties.
+Second, since the the regression weights are vital and valuable assets belonging to local agents, they are reluctant to leak global model weights to any third parties except local data owners.
+Thus, how to prevent cloud server(s) from stealing actual model weights in the learning process is another major challenge.
+Third, we should ensure that the learned global models under multiparty scenarios won't be affected by security mechanisms (e.g., encryption algorithms, noise perturbations, etc.).
+Namely, they can achieve good performance as accurately as centralized approaches.